hagenest/thinkpad-l13-yoga-hackintosh/README.md

 It seems to be related to there not being a bios-option to disable cfg-block and the associated kernel-parameters not working on comet lake CPUs.

-There currently is no solution to get macOS to run on a Thinkpad with a CometLake CP
+There currently is no solution to get macOS to run on a Thinkpad with a CometLake CPU

 See: https://github.com/bomdurup/x1c7_2020_hacintosh